AnyChart/docs.anychart.com/Maps/Scales.md

 </tbody>
 </table>

-Use the {api:anychart.color#biHueProgression}anychart.color.biHueProgression(){api} to make a progression between two similar hues.
+Use the {api:anychart.color#bipolarHueProgression}anychart.color.bipolarHueProgression(){api} to make a progression between two similar hues.
 In case you haven't defined any of the colors, they will be generated automatically (of the default color).

 {sample}Maps\_Scales\_07{sample}